Rachel Lindsay’s Dad Intimidates Nick Viall: ‘The Bachelor’ 2017 Still Feels The ‘Explosive Chemistry,’ Will The Dallas Lawyer Win This Season?

 Upon learning about Rachel Lindsay’s dad, Nick admitted that he felt intimidated.
 Most viewers would definitely agree, but according to a report from Bustle, Nick could be excited to meet Rachel’s parents already since he was the one who asked her to talk about her family.
 That could happen soon when the show airs its hometown dates episode and if Rachel gets that far in the show.

 Nick also opened up to his date, particularly about meeting fathers, admitting that he gets nervous each time it happens.
-The couple clearly had a wonderful time together and once it was over, he handed her a rose.
+The couple clearly had a wonderful time together, and once it was over, he handed her a rose.

 What happens between the two remains unclear but it has already been predicted that Rachel will get to the finals.
 It was even Nick himself who told ET Online how he feels about Rachel.